kiritigowda/MIVisionX-setup/README.md

 python MIVision-setup.py -s [sudo password - required] -d [setup directory - optional]
 ````

-2. **MIVisionX-build.py** - This script clones the latest MIVisionX from github, builds and installs the project.
-If the -d build directory is not given the script creates a MIVisionX folder in the home/'~/' directory by default, else in the user specified folder.
+2. **MIVisionX-build.py** - This script clones the latest MIVisionX from GitHub, builds and installs the project.
+If the -d build directory is not given the script creates a MIVisionX folder in the home/'~/' directory by default, else in the user-specified folder.

 usage: